jayadevl/hello-world/README.md

 # hello-world
-This is Jay and this is my first project on the Github for learning,excited.
+Hello  This is Jay and this is my first project on the Github for learning,excited.